Verification of housing costs is not required for SNAP. Allow the following housing costs when determining the excess shelter deduction:

 Rent or Mortgage Payments

 Extra charges that are billed by the landlord as part of the rent such as cable, pets fee, washer, dryer, and parking may be allowed as rent.
-Use the appropriate utility standard if the SNAP unit incurs utility expenses that are not included in the rent (see PM 13-01-08-b and WAG 13-01-08-a).
+Use the appropriate utility standard if the SNAP unit incurs utility expenses that are not included in the rent.
+(PM 13-01-08-b and WAG 13-01-08-a).
 Do not allow a utility standard if the rent includes all utilities.

 Example: Mr. B's lot rent is $100.
 He also pays water and sewerage $8, garbage $4, cable $15, and a pet fee of $10 to the landlord.
 Allow the lot rent, cable charge, and pet fee as part of the rent.
 The total amount of Mr. B's rent is $125.
 He is billed by the utility company for heat.
 Mr. B qualifies for the Air Conditioning/Heating Standard.

-If a SNAP unit makes payments in advance, allow the current charges without regard to when it is actually paid.
+If a SNAP household makes payments in advance, allow the current charges without regard to when it is actually paid.

 Example: Mr. B's rent is $350 a month.
 He received an income tax refund of $1,050 in February and used the money to pay his rent 3 months in advance (March, April, May).
 Continue to allow Mr. B a housing cost of $350 for each month.

-If housing costs are shared with another family, only allow the SNAP unit's share.
-The unit's share is the amount that the unit is responsible for paying.
+If housing costs are shared with another family, only allow the SNAP household's share.
+The SNAP household's share is the amount that the SNAP household is responsible for paying.

 Do not allow as housing costs onetime only charges, such as security deposits, closing costs, late fees, or penalties.